OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Executive summary

 \section{Executive summary}

-While offering a plausible architecture for the limited use cases accommodated by EUDI, OpenID's design does not provide significant technical innovation when compared to existing decentralized alternatives.
-Based on a narrow intuition of (digital) identity, both the regulations and their architecture limit their possible applications, and miss the opportunity to construct a truly uniform model of authentication on the Web.
+The EUDI regulation aims to create an EU-wide authentication framework promoting self-sovereign identity, but are constructed around a limited set of use cases.
+While the new generation of OpenID specifications provides an architecture to implement these scenarios, existing decentralized alternatives are equally capable of handling them.
+Lacking a thorough conceptualization of (digital) identity, the EUDI regulation and its OpenID architecture limit their possible applications, and therefore fail to deliver the promised increase in control, privacy, and portability of personal information.

-Aggregating terminology from multiple international legal and technical standards, we define `\textbf{partial identity}' as \emph{a subset of the measurable characteristics of an entity}, and `\textbf{identity}' as those subsets that are \emph{sufficient to represent the entity and distinguish the entity within a given context} -- they are \emph{pseudonyms}, whose \emph{anonymity set} is a singleton.
-However, for practically all use cases, it suffices to identify \emph{context-dependent roles}.
-Interpreting `\textbf{identification}' as \emph{the exchange of such attributes as claims about a subject}, we characterize the process of `\textbf{authentication}' as \emph{the verification of their authenticity} -- their \emph{origin} and \emph{integrity} -- based on \emph{trust} in some \emph{authority} (i.e., the issuer--holder--verifier model).
-It follows from these definitions that \textbf{credentials are merely certificates}: \emph{documents attesting to the truth of certain stated facts}.
+Aggregating terminology from multiple international legal and technical standards, we define (pseudonymous) \textbf{identity} as \emph{a subset of measurable characteristics of an entity that, when taken together, are sufficient to represent and distinguish that entity within a given domain of application}.
+However, for practically all use cases, it suffices to identify context-dependent \emph{roles} -- a form of \textbf{partial identity}.
+Interpreting \emph{identification} as \emph{the exchange of attributes as claims about a subject}, we characterize the process of `\textbf{authentication}' as \emph{the verification of authenticity of such claims} -- in particular their \emph{origin} and \emph{integrity} -- based on \emph{trust} in some \emph{authority} (i.e., the \textbf{issuer--holder--verifier} model).
+It follows from these definitions that \emph{credentials are merely certificates}: documents attesting to the truth of certain stated facts.

 Based on these definitions, we find a mismatch between the `paradigm-shifting' promises of EUDI and OpenID, and the actual capabilities of their combined framework.
 The OpenID architecture, on the one hand, is